User guide for speakers and room hosts

 When entering an activity, all those speaking in the session will see the speaker control bar.

 All speakers will see the device configuration settings and the Live Studio view; the host will see one additional setting.

 In the Live Studio, your own video is not highlighted for you; all videos will be mixed together.
 The controls for your video are also visible below your video, creating much more space and easier-to-use controls.

 I'm a speaker

 As a speaker, you don’t need to wait for the host to give you access to exhibit.

 Once you are inside the room, at the bottom of the page, you should see the buttons shown below:

 - Mute: you should click here to enable or disable your microphone

 - Enable: you should click here to enable or disable your camera

 - Start sharing: you should click here to screen share.
+You will have this button enabled only if no one else is sharing their screen.
 Click here to learn how to share slide presentations in the Virtual Lobby

 - Settings: you should click here to configure your device

 Only one host is allowed per room.
 The room hosts can also join the private chat even when not presenting.